exis-io/Exis/ios/README.md

 # swiftRiffle

-This directory contains the swiftRiffle client libraries and a set of preconfigured projects.
+This directory contains the swiftRiffle client libraries and a set of preconfigured projects for development on iOS and OSX.

 Riffle requries at least iOS 8.0, OSX 10.10, and Swift 2.1.
 Please check out *Known Issues* below for troubleshooting.